AmasaDelano/dw-srd-offline/src/markdown/06_07_Thief.md

 ### Disguise

 When you have time and materials you can create a disguise that will fool anyone into thinking you’re another creature of about the same size and shape.
 Your actions can give you away but your appearance won’t.

+---

+Your disguise covers your appearance and any basics like accents and limps.
+It doesn’t grant you any special knowledge of the target, so if someone asks you what your favorite color is you’d better think fast.
+Defying danger with CHA is a common part of maintaining a disguise.

 ### Heist